 A pair means that we’ll be using two identical microphones in these miking techniques.
 At the very least, we’ll use two microphones will very similar specifications (polar and frequency responses, sensitivity ratings, etc.).

-It’s also worth running each microphone through the same model of preamp with the same amount of gain applied to the signal.
+It’s also worth running each microphone through the same mic preamp model with the same amount of gain applied to the signal.

 Applications Of Coincident Pairs